Wisconsin Badgers women's volleyball: 2022

-The Badgers finished the season 28-4, and earned the 3rd overall seed in the NCAA Tournament.
+The Badgers finished the season 28–4, and earned the 3rd overall seed in the NCAA Tournament.
 The Badgers swept Quinnipiac, and TCU to advance to the Regionals for the 10th consecutive year.
-The Badgers defeated (4) Penn State 3-2 in the Sweet Sixteen, before falling to (2) Pitt 3-2 in the Elite Eight.
+The Badgers defeated (4) Penn State 3–2 in the Sweet Sixteen, before falling to (2) Pitt 3–2 in the Elite Eight.

+2023

+Wisconsin finished the season 30–4, and earned the 3rd overall seed in the NCAA Tournament.
+The Badgers swept Jackson State, and Miami(FL) to advance to the Regionals for the 11th consecutive year.
+The Badgers defeated (5) Penn State 3–1 in the Sweet Sixteen, and (2) Oregon 3–1 in the Elite 8.
+The Badgers advanced to its 6th Final 4 appearance where it fell to (2) Texas 3–1.

+2024

+Wisconsin finished the season 26–7, and earned the 7th overall seed in the NCAA Tournament.
+The Badgers swept Fairfield, before knocking off Georgia Tech 3–1 to advance to the Regionals for the 12th consecutive year.
+The Badgers defeated Texas A&M 3–2 in the Sweet Sixteen.
+The season came to an end in the Elite Eight with the Badgers falling 3–0 to the 2nd overall seed, Nebraska.

 Results by season

 All-Americans

-In all, Wisconsin has 27 total AVCA All-Americans, including four first team All-Americans.
-Among these four, Dana Rettke is the nation's only ever five-time first team All-American, largely due to the NCAA's decision not to count the 2020–21 school year, heavily disrupted by COVID-19, against the college eligibility of any women's volleyball player.
+In all, Wisconsin has 29 total AVCA All-Americans, including five first team All-Americans.
+Among these five, Dana Rettke is the nation's only ever five-time first team All-American, largely due to the NCAA's decision not to count the 2020–21 school year, heavily disrupted by COVID-19, against the college eligibility of any women's volleyball player.